subhamc88/blog/content/posts/dev/code-editor/lsp.md

 To deepen your understanding of the Language Server Protocol (LSP) and its applications, consider exploring the following resources:

-1. [Edulsp-go](https://subhamc88.github.io/blog/posts/projects/edulsp/) is designed for beginners who want to learn how Language Server Protocols (LSP) are built using Go.
+1. [Edulsp-go](../../projects/rpc-python.md) is designed for beginners who want to learn how Language Server Protocols (LSP) are built using Go.
 It provides a hands-on approach to understanding the core concepts and implementation details, making it an excellent starting point for anyone interested in creating their own language servers.

-2. [Lsp setup in neovim](https://subhamc88.github.io/blog/posts/dev/code=editor/neovim/nvim-lsp-setup) is a comprehensive blog post, I detail how to set up LSP in Neovim, my personal code editor of choice.
 I recommend this resource to every reader, regardless of which code editor you use.
 It not only walks you through the setup process but also enhances your understanding of how each feature of LSP is configured and utilized.